 Doctors use a simple 1 to 4 staging system for ovarian cancer.
 It is called the FIGO system after its authors - the International Federation of Gynaecological Oncologists.

 Grades of ovarian cancer

 The grade of a cancer tells you how much the cancer cells look like normal cells.
-It gives your doctor an idea of how the cancer might behave and how quickly or slowly the cancer is likely to grow, and what treatment you need.
+It gives your doctor an idea of how the cancer might behave.

 As a normal cell grows and matures, it becomes specialised for its role and place in the body.
 This is called differentiation.
 Cancer cells can look very like normal cells and are described as well differentiated or low grade.
 These cancers are more likely to grow slowly.

 If the cancer cells look underdeveloped and nothing like a normal cell, they are known as undifferentiated or high grade.
 These cancers tend to grow and spread more quickly than low grade cancers.

 Doctors use different systems to grade ovarian cancer, depending on your type of ovarian cancer.

 They describe serous epithelial ovarian cancer as either high grade or low grade, depending on how much the tumor cells look like normal tissue.